Logos-AI/.github/ETHICS.md

 - **Partnerships and Collaborations**: Collaborating with international organizations and civil society strengthens GSN's impact on global ethics and inclusivity.

-- **Technology Integration**: Leveraging AI for real-time translation and accessibility features enhances GSN's inclusivity offerings.
+- **Accessibility Integration**: Leveraging AI for real-time translation and accessibility features enhances GSN's inclusivity offerings.

 - **Continuous Evaluation**: Regular audits and impact assessments monitor GSN's ethical impact and alignment with societal goals.